stfedosov/KNN/README.md

 Main.py - main class to execute

-KClassifier.py - K classifier to extract top K documents from index from Solr and Elastic
+KClassifier.py - KNN-classifier to extract top K documents from index from Solr and Elastic